LoayHalawani/MeetMate/README.md

 # Technologies

-This web application is developed using HTML, CSS, VanillaJS, C# ASP.NET Core, and Microsoft SQL Server.
+This web application is developed using HTML, CSS, VanillaJS, .NET Core, and Microsoft SQL Server.

 # How-to-run